Broadcasting Press Guild: In the news

 It is common for major media announcements or changes in policy to be made at the BPG's luncheons.
 In 2012, Richard Klein, the BBC Four Controller, announced the network would be pulling broadcasts of Top of the Pops re-runs in the wake of the Jimmy Savile scandal.
 At the same event, Klein announced that the network had purchased the broadcast rights for the NBC comedy series Parks and Recreation.

 In a 2012 luncheon, Lord Patten announced that some BBC freelancers, including Fiona Bruce and Graham Norton, would be offered staff contracts following a review of the BBC's tax arrangements, while at the same time denying that the broadcaster had engaged in tax dodging.
 During the same event, Patten also broke his silence about the Jimmy Savile scandal, clarifying widespread allegations of a corporate cover-up.

+Speakers sometimes make news during the annual BPG Awards ceremony.
+In 2016, the former Doctor Who boss Russell T Davies criticised the lack of gay characters on TV.

+At a BPG lunch in 2024, Gary Lineker discussed his Goalhanger podcast productions and the controversy over his Twitter pronouncements.

+To mark its 50th anniversary in 2024, the Guild invited its members to choose their Top 50 Landmark TV Programmes.
+The top spot went to the ‘7 Up’ series of documentaries started by Granada Television in 1964.